RikJansenTU/FontysInternship/Research_Report.md

 The Jupyter Notebooks with my protypes for project 1 can be found [here](https://github.com/RikJansenTU/PodcastSummarizer).
 A more comprehensive research report on transcription and summarization AI models can be found in [this research report](/Project_1/AI_Model_Research.md).
 A research report on fine-tuning a text-to-image AI model with custom subjects can be found [here]().
+Some samples from my experimentation with prompt building for project can be found [here]().

 ## What are the needs of TDE's various customers, and how can I fulfill those?
 If I can anticipate these customers' needs, and find a way to use AI to meet them, TDE will be able to proactively offer solutions, potentially earning them new clients or additional assignments.
 1, 2, 3
 ### Methods
+**Brainstorm:**
-_Interviews:_ RacingNews365's office is located on the same floor as TDE, so I could easily communicate about their needs.
+**Interviews:** RacingNews365's office is located on the same floor as TDE, so I could easily communicate about their needs.
 The initial [requirements](/Project_1/Requirements.md) were formulated based on a meeting where they indicated their needs.
 There are also client leads at TDE who are aware of the needs of not only RacingNews365 but also other clients, who I could discuss implementation with.
+**Stakeholder analysis:**

 ### Conclusions